 Clearly there are bazillions of films that give you people you can engage with in 120 minutes or less.
 Events don’t need to be part of an epic saga to matter.
 Even removing this from the Star Wars connections though I didn’t feel that they did enough to connect me with everything.
 Characterisations are sketched pretty thinly and deaths that are presumably supposed to be upsetting have no resonance.
 The only times I really enjoyed the film were the few occasions it did actually tie in to parts of the story we know.
 Personally I think it needed more of this but that only shows that it needed to piggy back on Episode IV to justify its existence.
 Maybe they were consciously trying to do this as little as possible but they didn’t give me enough else.

-Solo: A Star Wars Story is not a bad film, not by any stretch.
+Solo: A Star Wars Story is not a bad film.
 It just isn’t a particularly good one.
 My initial concerns, that Alderaan Ehrenreich was miscast, were unfounded.
 He actually did a pretty good job and having someone doing an impression of Harrison Ford would have been terrible.
 Other cast members were perfectly watchable, especially Donald Glover as Lando, and there was one new character called Rio that I really liked.
 The action scenes were diverting but little more and it certainly didn’t open up the mythology of its protagonist.
 The movie didn’t annoy me as some Star Wars films certainly have, although I think they’ve taken the droids with human emotions too far, it just didn’t draw me in and for good or for bad it is the first Star Wars film where that has been the case.
 This is a real step backwards for this series.
 It is as cautious and safe as The Last Jedi was bold and surprising.

 The Ripley Factor: